stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 miner which descend from this last-signed block.
 Thus, Stackers police miner behavior --  Stackers prevent miners from mining forks during their tenure, and ensure that they begin their tenures by building atop the canonical chain tip.
-This **further prevents miners from forking the stacks blockchain.**
+This **further prevents miners from forking the Stacks blockchain.**
 1. **Require Stacks miners to commit the _indexed block hash_ of the first block produced by the last Stacks miner in their block-commit transactions on Bitcoin.** This is the SHA512/256 hash of both the _consensus hash_ of all